StevieG47/beginner_tutorials/README.md

 - These beginner tutorials explore the basics of ROS including packages, nodes, topics, and messages.
 The tutorials were followed from: http://wiki.ros.org/ROS/Tutorials.

-- This tutorial consists of a publisher node talker, and a subscriber node listener.
+- This tutorial consists of a publisher node named talker, and a subscriber node named listener.
 The talker node publishes a message of type std_msgs/String on the chatter topic.
-The listener node is subsribed to the chatter topic.
-When a message comes from talker, listener will receive it.
-The publisher node prints the string, and the listener node prints "I heard" followed by the string.
+The listener node is subscribed to the chatter topic.
+When a message comes from talker, listener will get the information.
+The publisher node prints a string, and the listener node prints "I heard" followed by the string.
 The string in this tutorial is "Steven Gambino, ENPM808X."

 ### How to Build